Services for students with disabilities

 - Facilitation with faculty: In addition to helping students negotiate accommodations with faculty and departments, the Assistant Director is available for outreach and educational services to faculty, students, staff and departments on campus.
 This may include educational programming, classroom resources, speaking engagements or one-on-one consultation.

-- Housing: When safety or health require special housing accommodations, the Assistant Director can work with the student and Residence Life to determine a reasonable accommodation.
+- Housing & Meals: When safety or health require special housing accommodations, the Assistant Director can work with the student and Residence Life to determine a reasonable accommodation.
 Parents are not allowed to live on campus with students.
 The University is not responsible for securing personal assistance in their living situations.
 Visit with the Assistant Director for more information.
+Click here for the policy on housing and meal plan accommodations.

 - Note taking & Assistants: The Center for Academic Success uses a volunteer pool of fellow students to serve as note takers or student assistants when needed.
 Note takers are students enrolled in the same class as a student with a disability who agree to provide copies of the notes they take for themselves to students through a confidential process.
 Student assistants may be used as readers, lab assistants, or other academically appropriate roles.